-If you’re still in a lockdown, unfortunately, you’re not the only one!
 COVID-19 messed up a lot of plans for a lot of people.
-The whole thing is super stressful and sometimes we all find ourselves wondering how to survive lockdown.
+The whole thing was super stressful and sometimes we all found ourselves wondering how to survive the lockdown.

-This article was first published in April 2020, then updated in May 2021, and we’re at it again in January 2022!.
-Believe it or not, the topic is still hot because different countries have different rules.
+This article was first published in April 2020, then updated in May 2021.
+In January 2022, this was still a hot topic and different countries had different rules.

 How to Handle the COVID-19 Situation?

 The COVID-19 or coronavirus situation brought about many changes.
 There are restrictions in place, and we can’t do things that we would normally do.
 It’s been going on for a very long time and, frankly, it’s unknown how long this will last.

-However, what we can advise on how to survive lockdown is – focus on the positive stuff!
+However, what we can advise on how to survive lockdown is – to focus on the positive stuff!

-It can be the fact you have a solid relationship, friends with whom you can talk to any time, or that you’re working from home.
+It can be the fact you have a solid relationship, friends with whom you can talk at any time, or that you’re working from home.
 Be grateful and learn how to appreciate the little things: a sunny day, a beautiful flower, a walk in the forest.
 If you want to survive lockdown, you have to try and make the best of it.

 Practical Ideas for Surviving Lockdown

 Before the whole COVID-19 thing, this might have seemed selfish of us but now it’s a necessity.
-If you want to survive lockdown, you have to start treating yourself right.
+If you want to survive the lockdown, you have to start treating yourself right.

 Depending on where you live, you might not even be allowed to move around much.
 So, what is there to do but focus on yourself?